 But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint (Isaiah 40:31).

 You have a decision to make

-Do you remember a time when you had to wait for someone for extended period time that wore on your patience?
+Do you remember a time when you had to wait for someone for an extended period time that wore on your patience?
 Did you find yourself becoming agitated the more you had to wait?
 As you were waiting did you find yourself starting to complain about the situation or allowing yourself to be influenced by others who complained?
 Maybe you were at the doctor office for an appointment and you arrived on time.
 However, after getting there on time your doctor was so back up with patients that it cause you to wait longer than what you had intended to.
-You may have caught the bus home from work one evening and when you got to you’re connecting bus stop, the bus that you needed to catch was late over and hour and a half.
+You may have caught the bus home from work one evening and when you got to you’re connecting bus, the bus that you needed to catch was late an hour.
 When we find ourselves in these scenarios we have to make the decision to wait with the right attitude which would please the Lord.
 We have to make the decision to wait with the right attitude so that we do not allow the negative moment to rob us of our joy and our peace.

 You are called to be an eagle